All Episodes

 Appreciate the call.

-One of the interesting things about our last caller, uh, everybody associates Trump and his original base of support with immigration.
+One of the interesting things about our last caller, everybody associates Trump and his original base of support with immigration.

-With her, it was Obamacare, and what she heard him say about how it's become unaffordable and how it's robbing middle class people of their lifestyle.
+With her, it was Obamacare and what she heard him say about how it's become unaffordable and how it's robbing middle-class people of their lifestyle.

 And she was exactly right.